 Because kitchen knives do not need to be quite so strong, going to a 440c stainless is a good compromise for kitchen knives.
 That’s not to say that a knife made from stainless steel will be weak.
 440c is still extremely strong, and is classed as a tool steel along with 01.
 It will hold up for a lifetime of rugged and demanding use in the home or restaurant.

 Micarta is man-made from resin and linen or canvas and will not shrink, warp or crack with heat, humidity or extreme cold.
-It’s almost as tough as steel, and is the preferred handle material for knives meant to be used outdoors in all kinds of weather.
+It’s almost as tough as steel.
+When properly cared for and used only for its intended purpose, my handcrafted knives will last a lifetime.

 Why buy handmade?